-- The plant remains fi xed to the substratum with the help of root like structure called rhizoid. - Sexual reproduction is oogamous type - They have well developed sex organs like antheridia and archegonia. - The male sex organ is antheridium, which produces antherozoid.
+- The male sex organ is antheridium, which produces antherozoid.
 The female sex organ is archegonium which contains an egg. - Antherozoid swims and reaches the archegonium, fertilizes the egg and form zygote (2n). - Zygote is the first cell which develops into sporophytic generation and produce haploid spore (n) by meiosis. - Spore is the first cell of the gametophytic generation.
-Class I Hepaticae (e.g. Riccia) CEN - Protonemal stage is present. - Sporophytes is differentiated into foot, seta, and capsule
+Class I Hepaticae (e.g. Riccia) - Protonemal stage is present. - Sporophytes is differentiated into foot, seta, and capsule